 1. Beta test your new services.

-If you’re a new VA or if you’re wanting to try out a new service, you’ll want to consider beta testing.
+If you’re a new VA or if you want to try out a new service, you’ll want to consider beta testing.
 A beta test is when you give a sample of your service for low or no cost in return for feedback you can use to improve your services or add more value.
 But feedback is not the only benefit of testing out your services.
-There’s many more, like building confidence in your services and getting testimonials.
+There are many more, like building confidence in your services and getting testimonials.

 2. Shout it from the rooftops!

 The quickest way to find clients is to tell everyone you know about your business.
 This isn’t the time to be shy!
 When you tell them about your exciting new business, ask them to help spread the word for you.
 Tell people in person, send people an email, call them, text them, send them a letter, announce it on Facebook…you get the point!
 Think of everyone you can.
 You never know who needs your help or knows someone who could use your help.

 3. Email people that you want to work with.

 An effective way of getting clients is to directly reach out to people and ask if they need help.
 This may sound scary and perhaps pushy, but it’s really not!
 Promoting your business isn’t something that should feel “slimy” or “salesy”; it should feel like you’re helping your ideal client find you.
 They’re out there looking for you!